 Mondays, Wednesdays, and Fridays are extra busy.
 The central market is restocked on Mondays and Wednesdays, meaning these are the days to shop for the freshest produce.
 A separate farmer’s market is held on Mondays and Fridays on the north end of town, another chance to shop for fresh local produce as well as homemade cheese.

 There is a different feel in the air on these market days.
 A little like Christmas.
 Food carts offering local, Caribbean, and Mexican specialties are set up all over town, and the smell of barbecue chicken fills the air.

 Most everything you’re buying at these markets has just been picked, and it’s all so reasonably priced.

 If I ever left Corozal, it’s these markets and their fresh fruits and vegetables that I would miss most.

-Many more imported from the United States food items are available in the grocery stores now than six years ago when I moved here, and recently a new complex, similar to a big-box store, opened up.
+Many more food items imported from the States are available in the grocery stores now than six years ago when I moved here, and recently a new complex, similar to a big-box store, opened up.
 It includes a large grocery store stocking lots of imported items, including imported wine and liquor, plus a restaurant, a car wash, and a gas station, all in one.

 Many stores and restaurants have upgraded over the six years I’ve been here.
 Some have painted, some have rebuilt, and many new stores have opened.
 Restaurants have upgraded their menus, but prices remain very affordable.